 Yoder & Langford also represents municipal governments with regard to the tax compliance aspects of their public pension plans.

-Stephen Sandberg received his undergraduate degree from Brigham Young University and his Juris Doctor from the University of Arizona.
+Dylan Jones received his undergraduate degree from Arizona State University, Summa Cum Laude, and his Juris Doctor from the University of Southern California.
+He works on employee benefits and tribal law matters.

 Catherine L. Langford received her undergraduate degree from Rutgers University, with highest honors, and juris doctor from the Syracuse University College of Law, cum laude, where she was inducted into the Justinian Honorary Law Society.
 Ms. Langford joined the firm in 2001, after practicing for many years with Arizona’s largest law firm, Snell & Wilmer, L.L.P.
 Ms. Langford practices exclusively in the area of employee benefits and related tax matters.
 Working with a diverse group of clients, Ms. Langford focuses on compliance and correction matters involving tax-qualified retirement plans.
 In addition to drafting and maintaining tax-qualified retirement plan documents, Ms. Langford has successfully negotiated several plan correction applications with the Internal Revenue Service, including one of the most complicated plan correction applications ever submitted to the IRS.